 Cell phones, give you more control and visual guidance

 Don’t worry – if you do use a landline, dialing *69 is still useful for viewing and returning recent calls.
-However, with a smartphone, you can easily see who called you by going into the recent calls menu, no need for manual dialing!
+However, with a smartphone, you can easily see who called you by going into the recent calls menu; there is no need for manual dialing!